carpentries-incubator/pangenomics/_episodes/06-Anvio.md

 ## Anvi'o

-Anvi’o is an open-source, community-driven analysis and visualization platform for microbial ‘omics.
+Anvi’o is an open-source, community-driven analysis and visualization platform for microbial omics.
-It brings together many aspects of today's cutting-edge strategies including **genomics, metagenomics, metatranscriptomics, phylogenomics, microbial population genetis, pangenomics and metapangenomics** in an *integrated* and *easy-to-use* fashion thorugh extensive interactive visualization capabilities.
+It brings together many aspects of today's cutting-edge strategies, including **genomics, metagenomics, metatranscriptomics, phylogenomics, microbial population genetics, pangenomics, and metapangenomics** in an *integrated* and *easy-to-use* fashion through extensive interactive visualization capabilities.

 ### Get all ready to start the Anvi'o workflow to build a pangenome